computski/ESP_DCC_Controller/README.md

 and added a definition for the DOIT ESP12 motor shield.
 This is a cheap L293 shield that fits the nodeMCU. requires an external INA219 module.

 2021-12-07 added support for a WeMos D1R1 board and L298 motor shield.
 Simple, 2 boards, 1 PSU and no soldering.
 See Computski channel on youTube.

+2022-03-31 added support for HW40 rotary encoder types for Jogwheel.
+This is configured in Global.h